owncloud-archive/documentation/admin_manual/enterprise_clients/deploy_branded_linux_clients.rst

 Deploy And Maintain Branded Linux Clients (Enterprise Only)
 ===========================================================

-ownBrander user can enable the build of branded Linux in the “Desktop” section of their account.
-They get a \*.tar file which contains everything to set up complete self-hosted Linux repositories for the selected Linux distributions.
+As an ownBrander user, you can enable the build of branded Linux in the “Desktop” section of their account.
+You can download a \*.tar file which contains everything to set up complete self-hosted Linux repositories for the selected Linux distributions.

 This is the content of ``mycloud-2.0.2.450-linux.tar``: